ilanolkies/ilanolkies.github.io/_posts/2019-03-18-Solidity-and-TDD.md

 {% include commit.html commit="https://github.com/ilanolkies/donate-direct/commit/0aa77a6e8fb7b396bacbcc81d3686de20ec8ef38" %}

-Let's another test to ensure many projects can be added.
+Let's create another test to ensure many projects can be added.
 I won't write the test her because it's a little bit long.
 Check it in the commit {% include commit.html commit="https://github.com/ilanolkies/donate-direct/commit/0c10ccd97164b235243d58b43913e7388fefabd7" %}.

 We have a complete and usefull plataform for direct donations.
 The only thing missing is the donors exposure.